-The UC Berkeley MBE program is designed to provide students with an unique opportunity to integrate classroom learning with hands-on applications through industry internships.
-We will be partnering with a range of biotechnology companies with applications spanning the pharmaceutical, industrial biotech, and food tech industries.
+The UC Berkeley MBPE program is designed to provide students with an unique opportunity to integrate classroom learning with hands-on applications through industry internships.
+We have partnered with a range of biotechnology companies with applications spanning the pharmaceutical, industrial biotech, and food tech industries.
 Beyond this, we are very fortunate to have a close relationship with the Advanced Biofuels Processing Demonstration Unit, a Lawrence Berkeley National Laboratory operation that also has ties to industry and other academic institutions.
 Its world class expertise, equipment, and facilities are the perfect training setting to scale-up processes from the lab to commercial relevance.

 I am personally excited about this new program.
 In addition to setting our graduates up for success with invaluable knowledge and tools, we have the unique opportunity to better match student capabilities with current and future industry needs.
 This, in turn, improves outcomes for both.
 In the context of the extraordinary stature of UC Berkeley's chemical engineering graduate program, our program portends an undeniable formula for student success.